-Deep frying may seem simple, but it’s a fine art that requires perfect control of the amount of oil, temperature, and the batter.
+Deep frying may seem simple, but it’s a fine art that requires perfect control of the amount of oil, temperature, and batter.

-Wish to cook up some mouthwatering deep-fried foods?
+Do you wish to cook up some mouthwatering deep-fried foods?
 Just follow these tips.

-The categories of deep fried foods depend on the type of coating used and are the following:
+The categories of deep-fried foods depend on the type of coating used and are the following: